 The city has not yet made a decision about rejoining the St. Charles County SWAT Team.
-In 2010, the city pulled five officers out of the County SWAT program in late 2010 and started its own program, called the Special Resources Team, in 2011.
+In 2010, the city pulled five officers out of the County SWAT and created its own SWAT team.

 Mitchell said McKinley will evaluate the city's SWAT program and consider a possible return to the County SWAT Team.

 You may be interested in these related articles: